mitigation-controller/mitc/doc/User_Manual.md

 ### Input data
 Data must be structured following a predefined spreadsheet form (.xlsx).
 A template is already provided in the package directory.

-* Locate the data file `Case study` in the package directory
+* Locate the data file template `Case study`, or other available templates, in the package directory
 * Insert data related to the project activities: activities' descriptions, activities' durations (three estimates for each: optimistic, most likely, and pessimistic), and activities' predecessors.
 A predecessor is an activity that precedes another activity – not in the chronological sense but according to their dependency to each others.
 You may insert more than one predecessor by separating them with a `space` or a comma `,`.

 <p align="center">